 Turmeric is almost always contaminated with lead, either from the growing conditions (usually from India) or from transportation of the equipment it’s processed on (so even US made turmeric can have higher lead).
 Because lead is heavy it it sometimes even added deliberately to increase profit.

 Turmeric actually poses a real risk for causing lead poisoning.
 There was even a case where children (twins boy and girl) were poisoned by playing with the red and yellow powders used for bindi dots.

-Scientific articles about the issue of health effects caused by lead in turmeric:
+Scientific or news articles about the issue of health effects caused by lead in turmeric: